 Results of union officer elections.
 Convention proceedings.

-All candidates ran unopposed.
+All positions were unopposed.